-Staff Ratios - Camper to Staff ratio is 1:10 for campers ages 7 and up.
+Staff Ratios -Camper to Staff ratio is 1:10 for campers ages 7 and up.
 Campers age 4-6 will be in ratios of 1:5.
-Campers will remain in their groups for the entire day.
+Campers will remain in their groups for the entire day and groups will no be comingling.